17. Mandatory Continuing Legal Education Rule—

 - (2) Notice of Meetings/Quorum:

 The board shall meet on reasonable notice by the Chair, Vice chair or the Executive Director.
-Five members shall constitute a quorum and the action of a majority of a quorum shall constitute action of the Board; however, new regulations or amendments shall be approved by a majority of the full membership of the board.
+Five members shall constitute a quorum and the action of a majority of a quorum shall constitute action of the board; however, new regulations or amendments shall be approved by a majority of the full membership of the board.

 - (3) Powers:

 The board shall have those general administrative and supervisory powers necessary to effectuate the purposes of this Rule, including the power to adopt, following the advice and comment of Council, reasonable and necessary regulations consistent with this Rule.
 The effective date of any regulations or amendments to the regulations adopted by the board shall be as prescribed by the board, but in no event earlier than one hundred twenty (120) days following such adoption.
 The Council may reject any regulations or amendments to the regulations adopted by the board on or after July 1, 2010, by a 2/3 vote of those members of Council present and voting.
 Council’s rejection of any regulations or amendments to the regulations shall have the effect of suspending the regulation or amendment until the Supreme Court has reviewed and approved, rejected, or modified the proposed regulation or amendment.
 The Virginia State Bar shall have the responsibility for funding the board and for enforcing Mandatory Continuing Legal Education requirements.
+The board may delegate to the Virginia State Bar staff as it deems appropriate to carry out its responsibilities under this Rule.

 The board shall specifically have the following powers and duties:

 - (b) To establish procedures for the approval of Continuing Legal Education courses, whether those courses are offered within the Commonwealth or elsewhere.
-These procedures should include the method by which CLE sponsors could make application to the Board for approval, and if necessary, make amendments to their application;
+These procedures should include the method by which CLE sponsors could make application to the board for approval, and if necessary, make amendments to their application;

 - (c) To authorize sponsors of Continuing Legal Education programs to advertise that participation in their program fulfills the CLE requirements of this Rule;